 Please note: By participating in this event you agree to do so at your own risk.

 For more details click here

-For more information or to make a booking email firstname.lastname@example.org or use the link to book online using PayPal (a PayPal account is not required).
+For more information or to make a booking email firstname.lastname@example.org or use the link to book online using PayPal or a credit card (a PayPal account is not required).